pranav-kural/transacai-requests-storage-service/README.md

 - `DIRECT_URL`: Database connection URL from Supabase but for direct non-pooling connections (for migrations)
 - `TRANSAC_AI_ISS_API_KEY`: API key for securing the ISS API

+## Google Kubernetes Engine

+The project includes Kubernetes manifests for deploying the ISS service to Google Kubernetes Engine (GKE).

+The main manifest files are:

+- `kubernetes/deployment.yaml`: Deployment configuration.
+- `kubernetes/service.yaml`: Service configuration for load balancer.

+Deployment is done on `transac-ai-gke` cluster, with a load balancer service to expose the deployment to public access on port 80.

+Current policy uses 2 replicas for the deployment, with bare minimum resources for testing purposes.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.